 For newbies to foam rolling, I'd work on one spot in a day, giving your foot a chance to get used to the new sensation.
 If you experience tenderness during a session, give your foot a day off between rolls.
 If discomfort increases while you roll, or feels sharp instead of dull, stop rolling right away!
 Come into the office to see me to make sure you're not creating new problems for yourself.
 Otherwise, I bid you, go forth and roll away.
 (With, that is, a few exceptions...keep reading to find out if foam rolling is not right for you.)

 I Have Diabetes.
 Can I Still Foam Roll My Feet?

 This depends.
 If the roller is made of foam that you can depress with your finger, there should be no problem rolling your foot.
 If the roller is a harder material, like wood then you shouldn't risk it.
 Too much pressure in one area of your foot can create a wound.
-A softer material, such as foam wont't put you at risk.
-If you have any questions about what the best choice is for you, come on in and ask Dr. Andrew Schneider.
+A softer material, such as foam won't put you at risk.

-If you are experiencing heel pain and foam rolling alone isn't solving the problem, its time to come in to get it checked.
-Contact Houston podiatrist Dr. Andrew Schneider for an immediate appointment.
-He has an effective protocol to get you out of pain.
+If at-home solutions aren't solving your heel pain problem, its time to come in to get it checked.
+Contact me, Houston podiatrist Dr. Andrew Schneider for an immediate appointment.
+I've got an effective protocol to get you out of pain.